16 Motorcycle Hand Signals for Group Riding

 Pull off

-Indicate to the rest of the group to pull off of the highway, either immediately or at the next exit.
+Indicate to the rest of the group to pull off the highway immediately or at the next exit.
 The pull off signal is given when the reason for the stop is something other than a comfort or refreshment stop.

 moto hand signals - cops ahead